voximity/raytracer/README.md

 #### 9/14/2021

 Today, we decided that I would work on a raytracer in Rust.
 I began working on it.
-By the end of the day, it is capable of rendering spheres and planes, reflections, sun lights, and can shade with Blinn-Phong shading.
+By the end of the day, it is capable of rendering spheres, planes, meshes (arbitrary wavefront OBJ models), reflections, sun lights, and can shade with Blinn-Phong shading.
 I parallelized it with the Rust library Rayon.

 Below is a screenshot, 800x600, that renders in 0.022 seconds.